Covid rules: What has changed?

 Published

-BBC Local News: Sheffield and South Yorkshire -- Major changes to lockdown rules have taken effect in England and Scotland, but some restrictions remain.Full Article
+BBC Local News: Birmingham and Black Country -- Major changes to lockdown rules have taken effect in England and Scotland, but some restrictions remain.Full Article

 Published

-BBC Local News: Sheffield and South Yorkshire -- Major changes to lockdown rules have taken effect in England and Scotland, but some restrictions remain.Full Article
+BBC Local News: Birmingham and Black Country -- Major changes to lockdown rules have taken effect in England and Scotland, but some restrictions remain.Full Article

+The leaders of the economies of the Asia-Pacific Economic Cooperation Forum adopted a joint statement following an extraordinary..

 Minnesota Vikings quarterback Kirk Cousins returned to the team after being forced to miss four practices because of Covid..